2006 Indianapolis Colts season: Week 10: vs. Buffalo Bills

 The Colts defeated the Buffalo Bills in Week 10, 17–16, becoming the first team in NFL history to start consecutive seasons 9–0.
 The game's scoring consisted of four touchdowns and three field goals.
 Buffalo struck first, as they converted a field goal attempt by K Rian Lindell.
 The Colts then followed with a score of their own, a 1-yard TD pass from QB Peyton Manning to WR Reggie Wayne to take the lead with 11:14 left in the half.
 The Colts had a 7-point lead near the end of the half, but Buffalo swung the momentum their way as Terrence McGee returned a fumble 68-yards for a touchdown to tie the game at 10.

 On the opening possession of the third quarter, the drive ended in a 5-yard touchdown run by Colts rookie RB Joseph Addai.
 Terrence McGee then took Adam Vinatieri's kickoff 88 yards to the Colts 12-yard line.
 Buffalo could not come up with anything on the rest of the drive and had to settle for another field goal.
 On the opening drive of the fourth quarter, Lindell made another field goal for the Bills to reduce the Colts' lead to 1 point.
 When the Bills drove down the field on their next possession, they had a chance to take the lead, but Rian Lindell missed his field goal, and the Colts ran out the clock to move to 9–0.
-With the Colts' win and a loss by the Jacksonville Jaguars, 13–10 to the Houston Texans, the Colts are now four games ahead in the AFC South.
+With the Colts' win and a loss by the Jacksonville Jaguars, 13–10 to the Houston Texans, the Colts were now four games ahead in the AFC South.